hpc-io/pdc/docs/readme.md

       + pdc_id: PDC class ID, returned by PDCinit
     - Output:
       + container ID
     - Get container ID by name.
+This function is similar to open.
     - For developers, see pdc_client_connect.c.
 It will query the servers for container information and create a container structure locally.
   + perr_t PDCcont_del(pdcid_t cont_id)
     - Input: